-With ACME + CertCentral, use your preferred ACME client to automate your SSL/TLS certificate deployments and remove time spent completing manual certificate installations.
+With CertCentral, you can use your preferred third-party ACME client to automate certificate deployments and reduce your TLS administration overhead.

-CertCentral ACME protocol support allows you to automate OV and EV SSL/TLS 1-year, 2-year, and custom validity certificate deployments.
-Our ACME protocol also supports the Signed HTTP Exchange certificate profile option, enabling you to automate your Signed HTTP Exchange certificate deployments (see ACME Directory URLs for Signed HTTP Exchange certificates).
+CertCentral's ACME support allows you to automate both public and private OV and EV certificates for short validity or multi-year deployments.
+We also support the Signed HTTP Exchange certificate profile option, enabling you to automate your Signed HTTP Exchange certificate deployments (see ACME Directory URLs for Signed HTTP Exchange certificates).

 Before you start, make sure these prerequisites are met:

 The following is the general workflow needed to automate DigiCert certificates with a third-party ACME client:

 You can use any third-party automation client that supports the industry standard ACME protocol to procure certificates from CertCentral.
 For example, see EFF's Certbot.

 Follow the software provider's guidelines to download and install the third-party ACME client.
 For example, the EFF provides an installation guide for their Certbot software.

 You must install the ACME client software separately on each system that will run certificate automations.